0oSaraho0/Dukeys/README.md

 Please click here for the live project

 This website is aimed at home brewing enthusiasts.
-The owner of the website wishes to share his recepies pictures and home brewing ideas and have a space for other home brewing enthusiasts to be able to contact each other.
+The owner of the website wishes to share his recepies pictures and home brewing ideas and have a space for other home brewing enthusiasts to be able to make contact and subascribe .

 # User Experience (UX)